-Besides the exotic decays of the SM Higgs boson, the exotic decay of the Z boson constitutes an additional prospect for the investigation beyond the SM physics [74].
-To refine the precision in measuring SM parameters, the forthcoming CEPC will include the operation at the Z resonance [11, 75], a regime that could potentially yield an enormous quantity of Z bosons, ranging from Giga (10) to Tera (10).
+Beside the exotic decays of the 125GeV Higgs boson, the exotic decay of the Z boson constitutes an additional prospect for the investigation beyond the SM physics [61].
+To refine the precision in measuring SM parameters, the forthcoming CEPC will include the operation at the Z resonance [11, 62], expected to produce 4 Tera Z bosons.